This image has an empty alt attribute; its file name is cropped-possessthevisionfront013.jpg

 Interestingly, my doctors never told me they had done all they could, that there was no treatment or medication to address my condition.

-Their answer was to halt my food intake, which would discontinue my pancreas functioning and arrest the production of digestive enzymes.
-These enzymes deteriorate protein and are naturally used to digest food in the abdomen.
-The real problem was that these enzymes were in my bloodstream, decomposing my body tissues.
-My mussels, organs, and brain were all damaged by these enzymes.
-By stopping pancreas function, they stopped the destruction of my body’s protein.
+Their solution was to terminate my food intake, which would pause my pancreas functioning and arrest the production of digestive enzymes that decompose proteins during digestion.
+Unfortunately, these enzymes were in my bloodstream, decomposing my body tissues and damaging my muscles, organs, and brain.
+So, by stopping the pancreas function, they stopped the production of these enzymes and the destruction of my internal body.

-They never inform me of the gravity of my illness.
-But this turned out to be a good thing because, throughout this entire ordeal, I always knew that I would recover.
+Interestingly, the doctors never informed me of the gravity of my illness, but this turned out to be a good thing because, throughout this entire ordeal, I always believed that I would recover.

 Photo by Tima Miroshnichenko on Pexels.com

-I remember the nurse shutting the curtains in my ICU room and turning out the lights as she left.
+I remember the nurse closing the curtains in my ICU room and then turning out the lights as she left.
 I lay there for a while, staring at the ceiling while wondering what my fate might be.
-Eventually, I became groggy and drifted off.
-I would soon find out.
-The story continues in: Entering The Spiritual Realm.
+Eventually, I became groggy and drifted off, not knowing I would soon find out.
+The story continues in Entering The Spiritual Realm.